Unicode::UCD(3pm) Perl Programmers Reference Guide Unicode::UCD(3pm)

 a list context, it returns the list of the ordinals of the code points.

-If used with no arguments in a list context, returns a hash with the
+If used with no arguments in a list context, it returns a hash with the

-names of the named sequences as the keys and the named sequences as
+names of all the named sequences as the keys and their sequences as

 strings as the values.
 Otherwise, it returns "undef" or an empty list